philote/TTRPG-session-notes/Project Planning.md

 - efficient VAD processing to remove as noise as possible

 ## ore ideas
-f processing time is not a problem for you, here is perhaps the ultimate way to get a good SRT.
+if processing time is not a problem for you, here is perhaps the ultimate way to get a good SRT.

     Do all we explained above to get a TXT transcription as clean and accurate as possible, without hallucination: a- use VAD to chunk the sound file, removing noise parts.